gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

   ),
 )

-This way, if different datasets are required to be used/tested this can be easily extended.
+This way, if different datasets are required to be tested this can be easily extended.
 In the `Traffic.scala` file, each dataframe is seperately loaded and stored in a dataframe.

 == Joiner

-In this step of the pipeline the 3 dataframes are unpivotted & joined together to create one big dataframe, for application of time-series values in next step.
+In this step of the pipeline, the 3 dataframes are unpivotted & joined together to create one big dataframe, for application of time-series values in next step.

 === Features <features>

 This step in the pipeline is responsible for joining the different data files in one melted dataframe.

-First start by adding a `id` column to the features dataframe.
-For this accessing the `rdd` of the dataframe.
-This is done using a `zipWithIndex` and a `map`, doing it this way ensures a correct assigning of id's over partitions @spark_apache_id @stack_overflow_id.
-After adding the id column, the rdd is transformed back into a dataframe.
+First, start by adding an `id` column to the features dataframe.
+For this the RDD of the dataframe is accessed.
+This is done using a `zipWithIndex` and a `map`.
+This ensures a consisting numerically ordered id, over different partitions @spark_apache_id @stack_overflow_id.
+After adding the id column, the RDD is transformed back into a dataframe.

 === Speed & Volume

 The following operations are identical for both dataframes: `speed` & `volume`.
 Each dataframe is unpivotted, from a wide format to a long format.
-For this the sql method `stack` is used.
+For this, the sql method `stack` is used.

-After the respective dataframe is unpivotted, the `node` column is updated to a `int` type, by removing the `node_` from the column name and casting it to an `int` value, so it is supported in a Vector Assembler.
+After the respective dataframe is unpivotted, the `node` column is updated to a `int` type, by removing the `node_` from the column name and casting it to an `int` value.
+This allows the column to be used as a feature when applying the Vector Assembler.

 === Joining

 The speed & volume dataframes are joined on the `node` & `timestamp` columns, for an `inner` join operation.
-From the features dataframe, a select list of columns is selected bassed on assumption of relevancy for prediction model.
+From the features dataframe, a select list of columns is selected based on assumption of relevancy for the prediction model.

-Finally the selected features dataframe is joined with the earlier speed & volume dataframe on `node` column value.
+Finally, the selected features dataframe is joined with the earlier speed & volume dataframe on `node` column value.

 == Time-Series

-This section will describe which time-series features where added to the dataframe.
+This section will describe which time-series features were added to the dataframe.

 === Lag